etekis/lessonslearned/SourcingFilteringAttracting.md

     1) Version control system
     2) Unit test tools
     3) Framework

+Another option, if you have the resources (cash) and need to build something quickly is to use an agency to hire developer talent for a specified project.
+This can be an especially good option if you have someone inhouse who can analyze code, but may not have the times/expertise to build it in house.
+When utilizing this option, look to pay on a per project/feature basis as opposed to a per hour basis to maximize the return on your capital spent.
+Also, make sure to set up regular (weekly) demos through the agency to monitor progress and iterate or change course if necessary.

 3) Attracting
 - Show your added value: Be credible and don't flake
 - Know your market inside out